OpenELAB/OpenELAB-M5StickCPlus2-Slot/README.md

 ![QQ_1726106317846](https://github.com/user-attachments/assets/203d874b-f316-4ae7-827b-2e01493ce08d)

-5、Next, install the M5StickCPlus2 library, select Tools->Manage Libraries, search for M5StickCPlus2, and then select Install, which will not be repeated if it is already installed.
+5、Next, install the M5StickCPlus2 library by selecting Tools -> Manage Libraries, searching for "M5StickCPlus2," and clicking Install.
+If the library is already installed, the installation process will be skipped.

 ![QQ_1726106703496](https://github.com/user-attachments/assets/312bc9e1-521c-479e-831a-a3c22e45a6ec)

 ### compile and run
-1、After completing the installation of the dependencies, open the good downloaded zip archive
+1、After completing the installation of the dependencies, open the downloaded ZIP archive.

 ![QQ_1728369077423](https://github.com/user-attachments/assets/c5a627bb-d95d-43a0-9e1e-1440b4646487)

-2、Connect the Plus2 to your computer using USB-C, select Tools->Port to choose your own port
+2、Connect the Plus2 to your computer using a USB-C cable.
+Then, go to Tools -> Port and select the correct port.

 ![QQ_1726107673971](https://github.com/user-attachments/assets/17f0392a-b753-4aba-946c-ede75ba9092f)

-3、Click on compile and then click on upload when the compilation is complete
+3、Click Compile, and once the compilation is complete, click Upload.

 ![QQ_1726107957719](https://github.com/user-attachments/assets/c1f953ad-5355-44e8-af0c-ac5da7542aa6)

 ## Instructions for use
 - ### Order and number of pictures
-The slot machine has five columns, each of which can hold up to 10 icons, and you can adjust their order at will!💡At the moment, we have prepared six 48x48 pixel material icons, their RGB565 hexadecimal data is already in the code, corresponding to elements 0 to 5 in the slot_symbols array.
-If you want to change the order and number of icons in each column, you can easily change the number in the symbolIndices array to change the display of the icons in each column!🔧🎨
+The slot machine has five columns, each capable of holding up to 10 icons, and you can freely adjust their order! 💡 Currently, six 48x48 pixel icons are prepared, with their RGB565 hexadecimal data embedded in the code, corresponding to elements 0 to 5 in the slot_symbols array.
+To modify the order or number of icons in each column, simply adjust the values in the symbolIndices array to customize the icon display in each column! 🔧🎨

 ![QQ_1726108827608](https://github.com/user-attachments/assets/45b5878d-3624-47b5-a671-fc40937d1898)

 - ### Column-to-column and figure-to-figure spacing
-By changing PAD_X and PAD_Y, you can change the spacing between columns and graphs, usually the default is 2 and 0.
+By adjusting PAD_X and PAD_Y, you can modify the spacing between columns and icons.
+The default values are usually set to 2 and 0, respectively.

 ![QQ_1726109192019](https://github.com/user-attachments/assets/3e14c412-8342-486d-ba00-b6a0f4d357ac)